mathieucarbou/YaSolR/docs/manual.md

 - `On Error`: the proportional and derivative terms are based on the error (difference between setpoint and measured value)
 - `On Input`: the proportional and derivative terms are based on the measured value differences (grid power)

-In most cases, `On Input` mode is preferred because it avoids the derivative kick effect when a sudden change happens (for example when the grid power goes from 0W to 3000W).
+In most cases, `On Input` mode is preferred because it avoids overshoots (going beyond the setpoint) and is more stable.
 This is the default mode used in YaSolR, but you can try the other mode if you want and see what is happening live in the graphs.

 #### Clamping